 The circular economy favors activities that promote the use of products and materials for longer in more ways.
 The idea is that since the resources on the planet are finite, the products and materials we make from them must be kept in the economy for as long as possible.
 Thus, all products should be redesigned to ensure they are recyclable.

 Furthermore, product life cycles are extended by maintenance and repair, so they remain in their original use for as long as possible.
 The goal is achieved through active reuse, repair, and remanufacturing of the products and materials utilized in the economy.
 Recycling products and materials also help to reduce emissions since it requires only a fraction of the energy required to make new ones.

 3. Regenerate natural systems

 The last principle of the circular economy is the most transformative principle because it aims to improve our natural environment.
 Rather than try to minimize the damage done to the planet as in the linear economy, the circular model emphasizes doing the planet good instead.

 In nature, there is no waste in that all the natural cycles work in closed loops with little to no loss of resources.
 The circular economy mimics nature by adopting the use of renewable resources, thus actively protecting and improving our environment.
 An excellent example of this principle is using renewable energy as opposed to relying on fossil fuels.

-Since the industrial revolution, our economy has been locked into a system that favors the linear model of production and consumption, but this will not deliver the sustainable future we desire for the future generations.
+Since the industrial revolution, our economy has been locked into a system that favors the linear model of production and consumption, but this will not deliver the sustainable future we desire for future generations.
 Transitioning to the circular economy will help us to tackle emissions and achieve greater resilience to climate change.